Prior to your vasectomy, You will have watched Dr. Snyder’s Counselling Video

 The consultation and procedure are often covered by insurance, and Dr. Snyder’s staff checks your benefits to get an out-of-pocket cost estimate once you have registered as a patient through our registration page.

 Once you arrive at the office for your vasectomy procedure, you are taken into the procedure room.
-An athletic supporter will be provided for you and you will be asked to put it on; then get completely dressed over it.
+An athletic supporter will be offered and you will be able to put it on under your existing clothing.
 Dr. Snyder will start by answering any questions you may have.
 Your significant other is welcome to be present in the room during the procedure.
 Dr. Snyder will be the only other person in the room the entire time, and will personally prepare you for the No Needle No Scalpel Vasectomy (NNNSV) just prior to accomplishing the procedure.